 Shabby chic, vintage, distressed looks are all styles that are bang on trend for our homes with “Live Love Laugh” being a known phrase hollering across our living rooms, kitchens and bedrooms.
 Here are our tips on how to create this stylish look in your Kitchen on a budget.

-Reclamation yards will be your new favourite place to visit as well as charity shops, car boots or even websites like Freecycle and eBay.
+Reclamation yards will be your new favourite place to visit as well as charity shops, car boots or even websites like Freecycle, eBay, Gumtree and Facebook Marketplace.
 There is so much up for grabs at a reasonable price, sometimes even free, just be prepared to haggle and to do some refurbishment work on it.

 You can find all sorts of goodies like kitchen cabinets, timber to make kitchen worktops, lighting, tables, chairs and even sinks.

 Here’s a great article to distress and upcycle furniture from InteriorDesignInfo

 If you don’t know where to start, perhaps search Google for reclamation yards in your local area and see what is available to view online before heading out on foot if you prefer to browse at home first.
 Otherwise, why not search for you nearest car boot sale?
 There is usually something for everyone at these and more often than not, some great hidden gems.
 Have a good rummage wherever you visit, you never know what you may find.

 Getting The Look

 I am by no means a professional DIYer, although I do try my hand at it every now and then, so let’s see how we can create this rustic yet modern kitchen?

 If you are going for wooden furniture and fittings, it is quite simple to upcycle old tables and chairs.
 They just need a bit of TLC, a good sanding and two thin coats of water-based paint.

 Shabby chic is finding alternative uses for products, like turning a door into a kitchen worktop or turning empty wooden crates into shelves, or refurbishing items to be used once again.